- Andrew Kingsford-Smith

 A city of two languages, Brussels is an enchanting destination where the past and present meet.
-Whether it is the awe-inspiring beauty of the Grand Place, the architectural feat of the Atomium or the plethora of delicious dishes and drinks available, Brussels entices travellers of all interests.
+Whether it is the awe-inspiring beauty of the Grand Place, the architectural feat of the Atomium or the plethora of delicious dishes and drinks available, Brussels entices travelers of all interests.
 We offer a guide to nine standout hotels that provide a unique Brussels experience either through history, design or quirkiness.

 In Hotel Bloom, every room is a stunning white canvas featuring a hand-drawn fresco wall, painted by a long list of talented European artists.
 With this premise, every room offers a unique experience and provides a great reason to visit the hotel again and again.
 The hotel also features beautiful contemporary design and is located just around the corner from Le Botanique, the iconic cultural and music venue with a history going back to the 18th century.